-- 8.3 All students must ensure that they abide by the terms and conditions of the University's Insurance Policy.
-In order to be covered by the Policy, it is the responsibility of the Student to reregister at the start of each year.
-If they do not re-register, they will not be covered by the University's Policy. - 8.4 Students are responsible for ensuring that they have the appropriate level of cover for any activities that they undertake.
-For example, if the student intends to participate in certain sports, they may be required to take out separate insurance, which they are responsible for paying for.
-More information can be found here: https://intranet.birmingham.ac.uk/finance/travel/index.aspx - 8.5 Students are responsible for checking with the host institution if additional insurance is required.
-For example, some American institutions require extra cover to be taken out in addition to the University of Birmingham's insurance cover.
-If this is the case, students are advised to contact the University Insurance Office for advice.
-If additional insurance is required, it is the student's responsibility to pay for this.
+- 8.3 All students must ensure that they abide by the terms and conditions of the University's Insurance Cover.
+In order to be covered by the Insurance, it is the responsibility of the Student to re-register at the start of each year.
+If they do not re-register, they will not be covered by the University's Insurance. - 8.4 Students are responsible for ensuring that they have the appropriate level of cover for any activities that they undertake.
+For example, if the student intends to participate in certain sports, they may be required to take out separate insurance, which they are responsible for purchasing.
+More information can be found here: https://servicenow.bham.ac.uk/finance. - 8.5 Students are responsible for checking with the host institution if additional insurance is required.
+For example, American institutions often require additional cover to be purchased via their own supplier If additional insurance is required, it is the student's responsibility to pay for this